MorganStenberg/League-hub/README.md

 - [Google Fonts](https://fonts.google.com/) - Was used to import fonts to the page.
 - [Balsamiq](https://balsamiq.com/) - Used to create wireframes
 - [TinyPNG](https://tinypng.com/) - Was used to compress the background image on the landing page.
+- [Favicon](https://www.favicon.cc/) - Was used to generate the favicon.
 - [ElephantSQL](https://www.elephantsql.com/) - free database service that hosts the PostgreSQL database for this project

 **Servers**